-EU court adviser says EU-Canada deal complies with EU law
+EU-Canada trade deal gets green light from legal adviser

-BRUSSELS (AP) — A key adviser to the European Union’s highest court says that a controversial element on dispute settlement in the free trade agreement with Canada complies with EU law.
+BRUSSELS (AP) — A key adviser to the European Union’s highest court said Tuesday that a controversial element on dispute settlement in the free trade agreement with Canada complies with EU law.

-Advocate General Yves Bot said Tuesday that the 2016 agreement does not impede the autonomy of EU law or question the exclusive right to interpret EU law.
+Advocate General Yves Bot said in a legal opinion that the 2016 agreement does not impede the autonomy of EU law or question the exclusive right to interpret EU law.
+Critics of the law had maintained that the dispute settlement clauses would give too much power to multinationals at the cost of the independence of member states and force through trade practices against the will of nations.

-The case was brought by Belgium, where the small region of Wallonia, population 3.6 million, long threatened to hold up the overall trade agreement between over 500 million Europeans and 35 million Canadians.
+The Court said in a statement, however, that Bot “considers that the safeguards surrounding the establishment of the dispute settlement mechanism are sufficient.”

-As Wallonia grudgingly backed the deal, it did so on the condition that the European Court of Justice would check the legality of dispute settlement between multinationals and governments.
+The request for a court ruling was brought by Belgium, where the small region of Wallonia, population 3.6 million, long threatened to hold up the overall trade agreement between over 500 million Europeans and 35 million Canadians.
+The EU needed unanimity among its 28 nations.

 Most Read Business Stories